Why study Business Analytics?

 To apply for the certificate, students should visit the Lindner Program Options site.

 Students will be notified by email of their acceptance into the program and the process for registration in the Lindner classes required for the certificate.

 Successful professionals in the business analytics field are problem solvers and have an analytical mind set.
 Other attributes include:

 - Excellent oral, written and electronic communication capabilities

 - Leadership skills

 - Competence in decision-making

 - Capacity for teamwork

-A number of business related career paths would benefit from the addition of Business Analytics minor.
+A number of business related career paths would benefit from the addition of Business Analytics certificate.
 Below are examples.